 As Depth and Somatic Psychotherapist, I am trained in noticing, understanding and tracking the trauma that is present when working with individuals, couples and families.
-My goal for each individual of the family is to help them find new ways to develop their strengths and inner resources to heal naturally.
+My goal for each individual of the each unique family is to help them find new ways to develop their strengths and inner resources to heal naturally.

 When working with children and families, having the skills of relating and connecting with all of them in a deep and authentic way is very important.
 Parallel to this, in order to explore troubling emotions, a nurturing and safe space is much needed for every person to be met unconditionally.